bonareri/Cryptocurrency-Price-Prediction-/README.md

 This project aims to achieve the following goals:

 - **Analyzing Historical Price Trends** – Study past price trends to understand market behavior and identify patterns.
-- **Implementing Machine Learning Models for Prediction** – Develop and train models like LSTMs, Random Forest, and ARIMA to predict future cryptocurrency prices.
+- **Implementing Machine Learning and Time series Models for Prediction** – Develop and train models like LSTMs, Random Forest, and ARIMA to predict future cryptocurrency prices.
 - **Evaluating Model Accuracy and Improving Predictions** – Assess the performance of different models and fine-tune them to improve prediction accuracy.

 By accomplishing these objectives, the project will provide reliable and data-driven predictions for cryptocurrency price movements.

-## 4. Data Collection and Preprocessing
+## 4. Data Collection

 ### Data Source